brettinternet/brettinternet.github.io/content/slackbot/_index.md

   organization
 - Configurable chat responses and reactions
 - AI Chat with a variety of prompted, unhinged, and sticky personas per user
-- Configurable by environment variables and yaml; secrets can also be mounted to a file
+- Configuration through environment variables or YAML, with optional file-mounted secrets
-- Prebuilt containers ready for deployment and example docker deployment to handle public event endpoint
+- Prebuilt containers and an example Docker deployment for handling a public event endpoint

 {{< card
 title="brettinternet/slackbot"